gfchen01/semantic_mapping_with_360_camera_and_3d_lidar/README.md

     is_instance: false
 ```

-Finally, run the ros node with path to the config file:
+**Finally**, run the ros node with path to the config file:

 ```bash
 # wheelchair real
 python -m semantic_mapping.mapping_ros1_node --config config/mapping_wheelchair.yaml
 ```

+When the ros node is shown to run stably, you can start operating the platform.

+Alternatively, an example bag recorded with [wheelchair_platform](https://www.ai-meets-autonomy.com/cmu-vla-challenge) can be downloaded [here](https://drive.google.com/file/d/1FRn78MsMIxIS4pyMwQLpWWVZMcEndmfk/view?usp=drivesdk).
+After downloading the bag, play it with `rosbag play sqh_2.bag`, and you should be able to see the visualized map in Rerun window.